userfront/guide/all/guide/toolkit/build-logout-button-html.md

 ::::: row
 ::::left

-Create your logout button whatever HTML elements you want.
+Create your logout button with whatever HTML elements you want.

 In this case, we're using a custom-styled `<button>` element that is red when active and gray if the user is not logged in.